Great Flood of 1862: Background

 An atmospheric river is a wind-borne, deep layer of water vapor with origins in the tropics, extending from the surface to high altitudes, often above 10,000 feet, and concentrated into a relatively narrow band, typically about 400 to 600 km wide, usually running ahead of a frontal boundary, or merging into it.
 With the right dynamics in place to provide lift, an atmospheric river can produce astonishing amounts of precipitation, especially if it stalls over an area for any length of time.

 The floods followed a 20-year-long drought.
 During November, prior to the flooding, Oregon had steady but heavier-than-normal rainfall, with heavier snow in the mountains.
 Researchers believe the jet stream had slipped south, accompanied by freezing conditions reported at Oregon stations by December 25.
 Heavy rainfall began falling in California as the longwave trough moved south over the state, remaining there until the end of January 1862, causing precipitation to fall everywhere in the state for nearly 40 days.
-Eventually, the trough moved even further south, causing snow to fall in the Central Valley and surrounding mountain ranges (15 feet of snow in the Sierra Nevada).
+Eventually, the trough moved even further south, causing snow to fall in the Central Valley and surrounding mountain ranges (15 feet of snow in the Sierra Nevada mountains).

 Impact by region

 Oregon

 There was an excessive amount of precipitation in November 1861 over most of Oregon, less so in the extreme northwest.
-It was cold enough at the higher elevations that much snow fell in the Cascade Range, which, when later melted by the warm rains produced a great quantity of water that flooded into the Willamette River and other streams in the Cascades.
+It was cold enough at the higher elevations that much snow fell in the Cascade Range, which, when later melted by the warm rains, produced a great quantity of water that flooded into the Willamette River and other streams in the Cascades.
 Tributaries of the Willamette originating in the Oregon Coast Range did not rise as high.
 A tropical depression that came in at the beginning of December produced strong, warm southerly winds in Oregon, with extremely heavy rain.
 Flooding was heaviest on rivers with tributaries arising from the snow-covered Cascade Range.
 The crest of the Willamette flood was reached at Salem on December 3; at Oregon City on the 4th; at Milwaukie, between Oregon City and Portland, on the 5th; at Albany on December 8.
 The crests at Albany and Salem were the highest ever known at any time.
 In Oregon, the flood was one of the largest in the recorded history of the Willamette Valley and the rest of Western Oregon.

 An article in the December 14, 1861, Oregon City Argus, described the course of the flood at Oregon City: